 This methodology disaggregates the national amount of fuel consumed by airport ground equipment, for each fuel type, by the proportion of total payload of all airports within a community compared to the total national payload.
 Payload serves as a proxy for the amount of both passengers and freight that moves through each airport.
 The Bureau of Transportation Statistics defines payload as the "certificated takeoff weight of an aircraft, less the empty weight, less all justifiable aircraft equipment, and less the operating load (consisting of minimum fuel load, oil, flight crew, steward's supplies, etc.)" (BTS, 2017a).

-Equation 1 and Equation 2 show how this methodology estimates community-level airport ground equipment fuel consumption.
+Equation 29 and Equation 30 provide community-level airport ground equipment fuel consumption.

 Community airport ground equipment gasoline consumption